Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly mentions that deleting is handled by `component_delete_property`, providing a clear alternative.
-However, it does not offer guidance on when to use this tool versus other property-related tools like `instance_set_property`, which deals with instance overrides rather than definitions.
-Still, the scope is well-defined.
+The description explicitly tells users that deleting is handled by 'component_delete_property', providing a clear alternative for that specific operation.
+However, it does not elaborate on when to use this tool versus other property-related tools like 'instance_set_property', though the target (definitions on components vs instance overrides) is implied.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.